-The potential effect of these laws and regulations on the revised Solvency and Financial Condition Report varies considerably.
+The potential effect of these laws and regulations on the Solvency and Financial Condition Report varies considerably.

-The Company is subject to laws and regulations that directly affect the revised Solvency and Financial Condition Report including regulatory capital and liquidity legislation and we assessed the extent of compliance with the PRA Rules and Solvency II regulations as part of our procedures on the revised Solvency and Financial Condition Report.
+Firstly, the Company is subject to laws and regulations that directly affect the Solvency and Financial Condition Report including regulatory capital and liquidity legislation and we assessed the extent of compliance with the PRA Rules and Solvency II regulations as part of our procedures on the Solvency and Financial Condition Report.

-Whilst the Company is subject to many other laws and regulations, we did not identify any others where the consequences of non-compliance could have a material effect on amounts or disclosures in the revised Solvency and Financial Condition Report, other than those in respect of financial reporting legislation, recognising the regulated nature of the Company and its legal form.
+Secondly, the Company is subject to many other laws and regulations where the consequences of non-compliance could have a material effect on amounts or disclosures in the Solvency and Financial Condition Report, for instance through the imposition of fines or litigation or the loss of the Company's license to operate.
+We identified the following areas as those most likely to have such an effect: regulatory capital and liquidity legislation, GDPR legislation, anti-bribery, corruption and fraud, employment law, money laundering and certain aspects of company legislation recognising the financial and regulated nature of the Company's activities and its legal form.
 Auditing standards limit the required audit procedures to identify non-compliance with these laws and regulations to enquiry of the directors and other management and inspection of regulatory and legal correspondence, if any.
 Therefore if a breach of operational regulations is not disclosed to us or evident from relevant correspondence, an audit will not detect that breach.